GoncharukOrg/react-input/packages/number-format/README.md

 Note that this way you can register multiple elements to which input formatting will be applied.

-To use the utilities described in the «[Utils](https://github.com/GoncharukOrg/react-input/tree/main/packages/number-format#utils)» section, access them via the `ReactInput.NumberFormat` class, for example `ReactInput.NumberFormat.format(...`.

 > While you can use a class to format input, using a hook or component in the React environment is preferable due to the optimizations applied, where you don't have to think about when to call `register` and `unregister` for input formatting to work.

 ## Initializing the value